robbie-cahill/serve-public/README.md

 ```

 #### How it works
-`serve-public` uses [Tunnelmole](https://github.com/robbie-cahill/tunnelmole-client) under the hood to get the Public URLs.
+`serve-public` uses [Tunnelmole](https://github.com/robbie-cahill/tunnelmole-client) as an `npm` dependency under the hood to get the Public URLs.
 It then starts a simple [Express](https://expressjs.com/) server with a couple of middlewares that serve up static files and folder listings.

 When you hit the public URL, the request is forwarded through the tunnelmole servers to your local client, then to the express server serving up your folder.
 If that was a bit of a mouthful, heres a diagram:
 ![How Tunnelmole Works](docs/img/how-tunnelmole-works.png)

+#### Serving dynamic content from your own server
+`serve-public` can't do this, but [Tunnelmole](https://github.com/robbie-cahill/tunnelmole-client) can get a Public URL for any server that you have running.
+You could use it to share a back end API or a dynamic PHP website for example.

 #### Contributing
 This is a community project and contributions are welcome.
 See our document on [Contributing](CONTRIBUTING.md) for more info.